 Currently delivered in all K-5 elementary schools in the Beach Cities

 MindUP is an evidence-based program grounded in neuroscience, mindful awareness, positive psychology and social-emotional learning.
 MindUP consists of 15 lessons that are tailored to a child’s age group and developmental level.
-Delivered by a teacher or counselor in the classroom, MindUP provides an immersive discovery experience and daily practices to shift a child’s perspective, drive positive behavior and improve learning and scholastic performance.
+Delivered by a teacher in the classroom, MindUP provides an immersive discovery experience and daily practices to shift a child’s perspective, drive positive behavior and improve learning and scholastic performance.

-The Four MindUP Pillars:
+The Four MindUP Pillars

-General Mindfulness Tips for Parents:
+General Mindfulness Tips for Parents

 One of the best ways to teach our children to be mindful is to embody mindfulness ourselves.